Postpartum binding sounds a little bit mysterious before you understand how it works.

 Jamu binding, wrapping and massage is designed specifically for the post-birth period, and ideally should be performed on the very first day you arrive home from hospital.

-“If you have had a c-section delivery, we wait up to a month dependant on Dr’s approval and speed of recovery,” says Jackie.
+“If you have had a c-section delivery, we wait up to a month dependant on your doctor’s approval and speed of recovery,” says Jackie.

 Jackie visits the new mum in her home every single day for two weeks to ensure the highest levels of comfort and convenience.